 National Bootlegger’s Day is observed annually on January 17.

-- January 17 is not only the birthday of Templeton Rye, but it’s also the birthday of Al Capone as well as the original Bootlegger’s son, Meryl Kerkhoff.
+January 17 is the birthday of Templeton Rye Whiskey, bootlegger Al Capone and the son of another bootlegger, Meryl Kerkhoff.
 Please join our community of enthusiasts at the Bootlegger’s Society.

-- Bootlegging has a legendary history.
+Bootlegging has a legendary history.
 The Mafia arose out of the illegal and coordinated activities of bootlegging.
-Storied names like Al Capone, Lucky Luciano, Alphonse Kerkhoff, and Bugs Moran are surrounded by glamour, danger, and mystery.
+Storied names like Al Capone, Lucky Luciano, Alphonse Kerkhoff and Bugs Moran are surrounded by glamor, danger and mystery.